abusifyid/Indonesian-Multimodal-Hate-Speech-Dataset/README.md

 # Indonesian-Multimodal-Hate-Speech-Dataset

-Multimodal hate speech dataset consisting of images and texts in Indonesian from Twitter.
+Multimodal hate speech dataset consisting of images and texts in Indonesian from Twitter (X).

 ## Twitter Crawling